rtmigo/dmk_py/README.md

 unidentifiable data, most of which is just random bytes.
 There is no master password and no way the see the table of contents.

-Each entry is independent and encrypted with unique **codename**.
-The codename serves as a name and password at the same time.
+Each entry is independent and encrypted with unique **secret name**.
+The secret name serves as a name and password at the same time.

-Codename makes possible to identify data fragments associated with particular entry and decrypt it.
+Secret name makes possible to identify data fragments associated with particular entry and decrypt it.
 It reveals nothing about other entries, even whether they exist.
 The rest of the data is always a dark matter.